 We love the savory food in Australia!
-Some fare that you can re-crate at home are their iconic meat pies and juicy lamb burgers topped with blue cheese, beetroot and a fried egg – trust us on this one, it’s amazing!
+Some fare that you can re-crate at home are their iconic meat pies, pumpkin soup or juicy lamb burgers topped with blue cheese, beetroot and a fried egg – trust us on this one, it’s amazing!
 For something a little easier, make Avocado Toast – which is said to have been ‘invented’ in Australia.

-The Australian craft beer scene is one of the best in the world – but there are very few microbrewers that sell beer outside of the country.
+The Australian craft beer scene is one of the best in the world – but there are very few microbrewers selling outside of Australia.
 On the other hand (or rather, in the other hand), Australian wine is widely sold around the world.
 Recognizable labels include Yellow Tail, Penfold’s and Wynn’s.

 For a non-alcoholic Australian drink, we recommend trying Bundaberg Ginger Beer.
 It’s fantastic on its own, but it can also be used to make a Moscow Mule…but now we are intermingling countries.

-Find more Australia travel inspiration on our blog page: Australia Travel Guides.
+Find more Australia travel inspiration on our page: Australia Travel Guides.

 France has long topped the list as one of the most popular travel destinations in the world.
-From Paris to Strasbourg to Colmar to the coastline to wine country, France attracts visitors worldwide.
+From Paris to Strasbourg to Colmar to the coastline and French wine country, France attracts visitors worldwide.
 Fashionable and sophisticated, quaint and picturesque, France is a destination of dreams.

 Movies Set in France